openthread/ot-docs/site/en/codelabs/silabs-openthread-hardware/index.lab.md

 |       |                                                      | Wait 20 seconds while the device joins and configures itself. |                   |
 | 6     | `state`                                              | View network configuration.                                  | child<br/>Done    |

+> aside positive
+>
-> Note: Because of the self configuring nature of a Thread network and these being Full Thread devices, either or both the FTDs may eventually become  routers.
+> **Note:** Because of the self configuring nature of a Thread network and these being Full Thread devices, either or both the FTDs may eventually become  routers.
 This can be found out using the `state` command.

 ### Communication between Thread devices